Ratheesh-B/Project_1/Readme.md

-# YouTube Data Harvesting and Warehousing using SQL and Streamlit :
+**YouTube Data Harvesting and Warehousing using SQL and Streamlit**

-# Introduction :
+**Introduction**

 YouTube Data Harvesting and Warehousing is a project that aims to allow users to access and analyze data from multiple YouTube channels.
-The project utilizes SQL and Streamlit to create a user-friendly application that allows users to retrieve, store, and query YouTube channel and video data.
+The project utilizes SQL, MongoDB, and Streamlit to create a user-friendly application that allows users to retrieve, store, and query YouTube channel and video data.

-**Problem Statement :
-          The problem statement is to create a Streamlit application that allows users to access and analyze data from multiple YouTube channels.
-The application should have the following features:
-     1. Ability to input a YouTube channel ID and retrieve all the relevant data (Channel name, subscribers, total video count, playlist ID, video ID, likes, dislikes, comments of each video) using Google API.
-     2. Ability to collect data for up to 10 different YouTube channels and store them in the data lake by clicking a button.
-     3. Option to store the data in a MYSQL or PostgreSQL.
-     4. Ability to search and retrieve data from the SQL database using different search options, including joining tables to get channel details.

-# Approach:
-     1. Set up a Streamlit app: Streamlit is a great choice for building data visualization and analysis tools quickly and easily.
-You can use Streamlit to create a simple UI where users can enter a YouTube channel ID, view the channel details, and select channels to migrate to the data warehouse.
+**Project Overview**

+The YouTube Data Harvesting and Warehousing project consists of the following components:
+- Streamlit Application: A user-friendly UI built using Streamlit library, allowing users to interact with the application and perform data retrieval and analysis tasks.
+- YouTube API Integration: Integration with the YouTube API to fetch channel, video and comments data based on the provided channel ID.
+- SQL Data Warehouse: Migration of data from the YouTube API to a SQL database, allowing for efficient querying and analysis using SQL queries.

+**Technologies Used**

+The following technologies are used in this project:
+- Python: The programming language used for building the application and scripting tasks.
+- Streamlit: A Python library used for creating interactive web applications and data visualizations.
-     2. Connect to the YouTube API: You'll need to use the YouTube API to retrieve channel and video data.
-You can use the Google API client library for Python to make requests to the API.
+- YouTube API: Google API is used to retrieve channel and video data from YouTube.

-     3. Store and Clean data : Once you retrieve the data from the YouTube API, store it in a suitable format for temporary storage before migrating to the data warehouse.
-You can use pandas DataFrames or other in-memory data structures.

-     4. Migrate data to a SQL data warehouse: After you've collected data for multiple channels, you can migrate it to a SQL data warehouse.
-You can use a SQL database such as MySQL or PostgreSQL for this.

-     5. Query the SQL data warehouse: You can use SQL queries to join the tables in the SQL data warehouse and retrieve data for specific channels based on user input.
-You can use a Python SQL library such as SQLAlchemy to interact with the SQL database.

-     6. Display data in the Streamlit app: Finally, you can display the retrieved data in the Streamlit app.
-You can use Streamlit's data visualization features to create charts and graphs to help users analyze the data.
+- SQL (MySQL): A relational database used as a data warehouse for storing migrated YouTube data.
+- Pandas: A data manipulation library used for data processing and analysis.